 Assessed Listed Medicines

-A key reform legislated in the Therapeutic Goods Amendment (2017 Measures No. 1) Bill 2017 (opens in a new window) is the establishment of an additional pathway for the regulation of intermediate-risk medicines.
+A key reform legislated in the Therapeutic Goods Amendment (2017 Measures No. 1) Bill 2017 (opens in a new window) was the establishment of an additional pathway for the regulation of intermediate-risk medicines.

 The three pathways are broadly defined as follows: